jsBoot/gulp-yuidoc/README.md

 ## WARNING

-Early release, likely buggy, use caution.
+This is an early release, and you will likely encounter bugs or limitations.

-## Usage
+## TL;DR

-First, install `gulp-yuidoc` as a development dependency:
+Install `gulp-yuidoc` as a development dependency:

 ```shell
 npm install --save-dev gulp-yuidoc